 The Halloween Crab

-Another suitably-named creature, the black and orange colour of Gecarcinus quadrates, or “Halloween Crab” distinctively brings to mind the 31st of October.
+Another suitably-named creature, the black and orange color of Gecarcinus quadrates, or “Halloween Crab” distinctively brings to mind the 31st of October.
 This nocturnal crustacean can be found using his purple claws to dig deep burrows – up to 1.5 meters – anywhere along the beach.
 To catch him in the act, take a flashlight down to the beach and search near the foliage.

 Hoffmann’s Two-Toed Sloth